LithumBot/Lithum1/README.md

 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
 Absolutely, Alpha executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the Alpha, you are deemed to have accepted these responsibilities.
 ```
 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark